 - Earn 5X points on Lyft rides through March 2022.
 That's 3X points in addition to the 2X points you already earn on travel.

 There are two things that make this card standout from the rest — the sign-up bonus and Ultimate Rewards points.
 The Chase Sapphire Preferred® Card has one of the best welcome offers of any credit card on the market.
-Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening. , The value of this bonus is $750 when redeemed towards travel through the Ultimate Rewards portal.
+Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 toward travel when you redeem through Chase Ultimate Rewards® The value of this bonus is $750 when redeemed towards travel through the Ultimate Rewards portal.

 All the rewards you earn with the Chase Sapphire Preferred® Card are in the form of Chase Ultimate Rewards points.
 We estimate them to be worth $0.0125 each when used towards travel, but you can get even more out of them by transferring them to any one of the 13 partnered hotel and airline programs, which includes Southwest Airlines Rapid Rewards®, United MileagePlus®, and Marriott Rewards®.

 For those with excellent credit, the Citi® Double Cash Card – 18 month BT offer gives the best all-around cashback rewards.
-You'll earn 1% cash back at the time of purchase and another 1% when that purchase is paid off.
+You'll Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
 Few other credit cards deliver that kind of high rewards rate at all stores and on all types of purchases.

 The Discover it® Cash Back also offers some of the highest cashback rewards — doubly so during the first year of card membership.
 Normally this credit card gives 5% cash back in bonus categories that rotate throughout the year, up to a maximum of $1,500 in purchases each quarter, each time you activate.
 All other spending earns 1% cash back.
 Below, we've included the 5% rotating bonus calendar for 2020.